Monument Hill & Quitobaquito Springs

 What You Can Do

-In his testimony before the Committee on Natural Resources, Tohono O’odham Chairman Norris asked that Congress remove or limit the Department of Homeland Security’s ability to waive federal statues in order to rush wall construction.
+In his testimony before the Committee on Natural Resources, Tohono O’odham Chairman Norris asked Congress to abolish or limit the Department of Homeland Security’s ability to waive federal statues in order to rush wall construction.

 The Center for Biological Diversity is also fighting these waivers.
-The Center’s Laiken Jordahl wrote: “Depending on what happens in November, we may have a real chance to pass a border reform bill that does that, identifies sections of wall to be taken down, and provides reparations for indigenous nations who have had sacred sites desecrated,” (in recent email correspondence).
+The Center’s Laiken Jordahl wrote: “Depending on what happens in November, we may have a real chance to pass a border reform bill that does that, identifies sections of wall to be taken down, and provides reparations for indigenous nations who have had sacred sites desecrated.”
 Click here to join their campaign.

 Sources